 The Marine Debris Tracker is a citizen science data collection app developed by Dr. Jenna Jambeck and Dr. Kyle J. Johnsen from the University of Georgia.
 The app is used to compile global data on the amount, distribution and type of debris observed or collected by users.
 To date the application has approximately 1,500 regular users (and over 15,000 downloads) who have collectively logged 1.2 million pieces of debris.
 This open-source data feeds directly into peer-reviewed research on marine debris and is the only application that can be used offshore by sailors and boaters, including through the Volvo Ocean Race.

-This grant project will build on and expand the Marine Debris Tracker app, as well as forge new partnerships with the new marine debris startup company Seabin and the Sea Education Association with the goal of using and applying the data collected to inform change around the world.
+This grant project built on and expanded the Marine Debris Tracker app, as well as forged new partnerships with the new marine debris startup company Seabin and the Sea Education Association with the goal of using and applying the data collected to inform change around the world.

 The University of Georgia, a land-grant and sea-grant university with statewide commitments and responsibilities is the state’s oldest, most comprehensive, and most diversified institution of higher education.
 Its motto, “to teach, to serve, and to inquire into the nature of things,” reflects the University’s integral and unique role in the conservation and enhancement of the state’s and nation’s intellectual, cultural, and environmental heritage.
 With its statewide mission and core characteristics, the University of Georgia endeavors to prepare the University community and the state for full participation in the global society of the twenty-first century.